N-acetyllactosamine synthase

+N-acetyllactosamine synthase is a galactosyltransferase enzyme that catalyzes the chemical reaction:

+It forms the disaccharide, N-acetyllactosamine, by transferring the galactose group from UDP-galactose to a specific hydroxy group of N-acetyl-D-glucosamine, with uridine diphosphate (UDP) as a byproduct.

-N-acetyllactosamine synthase is a galactosyltransferase enzyme.
-It is a component of lactose synthase This enzyme modifies the connection between two molecule UDP-galactose and N-actyl-D-glucosamine and generates two different molecules UDP and N-acetyllactosamine as products.
-The main function of the enzyme is associated with the biosynthesis of glycoproteins and glycolipids in both human and animals.
-In human, the activity of this enzyme can be found in Golgi apparatus.
+The enzyme protein is a component of lactose synthase, which converts glucose to lactose but in this reaction is acting on an amide derivative of glucose.
+The main function of the enzyme is associated with the biosynthesis of glycoproteins and glycolipids in both humans and animals.
+In humans, the activity of this enzyme can be found in Golgi apparatus.